Online Auction Design Using Distribution-Free Uncertainty Quantification with Applications to E-Commerce: Analysis of Incentives and Revenues

 \subsection{Optimizing Revenue}

 We can maximize the revenue of the COAD mechanism through two main strategies.
-The first strategy involves increasing the number of bidders $m^*$.
-By Theorem \ref{pp2}, this strategy is guaranteed to increase the revenue.
+The first strategy is to increase the number of bidders $m^*$.
+By Theorem \ref{pp2}, a larger $m^*$ directly leads to higher expected revenue.